NHSDigital/nhs-notify-reporting/README.md

 By convention, the column null_resources are defined in the same file as the associate table null_resource.

-The column null_resource should have a dependency on the underlying table null_resource so that they are created in the correct sequence.
+The column null_resource should have a dependency on the table null_resource or previous column null_resource so that they are created in the correct sequence.
+(Each column should have a different dependency to create a daisy-chain of sequential operations, as attempts to add two new columns concurrently will fail)

 New columns should also be added to the underlying [table definition](/infrastructure/terraform/components/reporting/scripts/sql/tables/) so they are created as part of the initial table creation in new environments.